 History

 Adopted on October 12, 1968, the day of independence.
-The coat of arms was briefly removed during the regime of Francisco Macías Nguema but was restored in 1979.
+The coat of arms featuring the silk cotton tree was briefly removed during a period of dictatorship but was restored in 1979.

 Construction

 A 2:3 ratio.
-A horizontal tricolor of green, white, and red with a blue triangle at the hoist and the coat of arms centered in the white band.
+A horizontal tricolor of green, white, and red with a blue triangle at the hoist and the coat of arms centered.